LYNCH·LLP

 • Does the allowance rate vary by art unit?

-This pooled figure is a historical summary and is not a prediction of any specific application's outcome.
-The actual allowance rate in your art unit may differ from the pooled rate.
+No. This figure summarizes past decided applications and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION